sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 ### Step 6: Check Your Role Access
 Finally, verify your updated roles within the PGHub Discord Server.

-{: .note }
-If you still do not have your Patreon roles in Discord, please leave the Discord server and then rejoin through Patreon!
+* If you still do not have your Patreon roles in Discord, please leave the Discord server and then rejoin through Patreon!

 </details>